bugsnag/bugsnag-cocoa/TESTING.md

 - `BROWSER_STACK_USERNAME`: The BrowserStack App Automate Username
 - `BROWSER_STACK_ACCESS_KEY`: The BrowserStack App Automate Access Key
-- `DEVICE_TYPE` : The iOS version to run the tests against, one of: IOS_10, IOS_11, IOS_12
+- `DEVICE_TYPE` : The iOS version to run the tests against, one of: IOS_10, IOS_11, IOS_12, IOS_13

-Run `make remote-e2e`

 If you wish to test a single feature, set the `TEST_FEATURE` environment variable to the name of the feature file.
-For example, to test the `crashprobe` feature use the following command:

-`TEST_FEATURE=crashprobe.feature make remote-e2e`
+For example"
+`export TEST_FEATURE=features/handled_error.feature`

+There are several `make` commands that will run various parts of the testing process:

+- `make e2e` will build and run the test fixture against the remote device, repeating the build process every run.
+- `make e2e_build` will build the test fixture, exporting it to the `features/fixtures/ios-swift-cocoapods/output/iOSTestApp.ipa` application file.
+- `make e2e_run` will consume the built fixture and attempt to run either all the tests, or only those defined by `TEST_FEATURE`, against the remote device.